Chewy (NYSE:CHWY) PT Lowered to $29.00

-Chewy (NYSE:CHWY – Get Rating) had its price target lowered by Piper Sandler from $45.00 to $29.00 in a research note released on Wednesday, The Fly reports.
-Piper Sandler currently has a neutral rating on the stock.
+Chewy (NYSE:CHWY – Get Rating) had its price target cut by Citigroup from $45.00 to $29.00 in a report released on Thursday, The Fly reports.
+They currently have a neutral rating on the stock.

 About Chewy (Get Rating)